ben-etc/rpi-dailycal/readme.md

 The e-paper libraries included with this software are copyright Waveshare and distributed with permission as indicated in the associate files.

-The font League Spartan is from the [League of Movable Type](https://www.theleagueofmoveabletype.com) and can be found on GitHub at [https://github.com/theleagueof/league-spartan](github.com/theleagueof/league-spartan).
-It is distributed under the OFL license included in the fonts/ directory.
+The fonts League Spartan and Linden Hill are from the [League of Movable Type](https://www.theleagueofmoveabletype.com) and can be found on GitHub at [https://github.com/theleagueof/league-spartan](github.com/theleagueof/league-spartan) and [https://github.com/theleagueof/linden-hill](https://github.com/theleagueof/linden-hill) respectively.
+Both fonts are distributed under the OFL license included in the fonts/ directory.